rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: Say people learn to do this pattern with `Object.keys()` or `for .. in`.
 Then they'll be surprised.
 Instead, if we leave out these features then we avoid confusion for the users.

-AWB: my gut feel is that there's a enough difference between the two styles that you won't have a confusion.
+AWB: My gut feel is that there's a enough difference between the two styles that you won't have a confusion.

 WH: Yeah, but if you make a typo...
 I would rather be consistent with numerics

-MF: it's useful to get a predictable object shape coming out of `exec`
+MF: It's useful to get a predictable object shape coming out of `exec`

-DE: we would get a predictable object shape if we always created own-properties.
+DE: We would get a predictable object shape if we always created own-properties.
 That might provide a trivial perf advantage.
 Things are more optimizable if the shape is consistent.

 BE: Yep.
 Sounds good